This is such a fun time of year. You're traveling all over the country to celebrate the holidays with friends and family.

 The first thing you need to do to set up a VPN is sign up for a service.
 There are free options and some that cost a few dollars a month and others that can be quite costly, if you're setting one up for your business.

-If you're like most home users, you'll be fine signing up for a FREE trial on F-Secure Freedome VPN.
+If you're like most home users, you'll be fine signing up for a FREE trial.
 You should know that most free VPNs have a data limit, like 500MB per month.